DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 > Also potentially useful:
 > [This article](https://pawait.africa/blog/googleworkspace/how-to-set-up-a-no-reply-email-with-a-custom-rejection-message-in-google-workspace/)
 > on turning a Google-hosted E-Mail address into a No-Reply address that rejects mails sent to it.
 > (Note that it might take 15 minutes or so until that rejection rule is in effect)
+> Also note that this is no endorsement for GMail (in fact I suggest not to use it),
+> but if you (or your company or project) are using it anyway, this information might be useful.

 ### Testing the sendmail command

-Sending a mail on the commandline or a script with sendmail is easy:
+Sending a mail on the commandline or a from script with sendmail is easy:
 It the receiver addresses are commandline arguments and the mail subject and text is read from stdin.

 So create a textfile like this:

 ```text
 Subject: This is a testmail!